 Specific Statistics Regarding Earnings and Homelessness

 In addition to losing a job, other factors can jeopardize housing when a person lives paycheck to paycheck.
-The prime example is a person in this position facing a medical issue or having a family member with a medical issue.
-Even if an individual with a familial medical issue is working, and the paycheck is coming in, the lack of any other financial resources placing housing at risk.
+A prime example is a person in this position facing a medical issue or having a family member with a medical issue.
+Even if an individual with a medical issue is working, and the paycheck is coming in, the lack of any other financial resources places housing at risk.

 Americans and Emergency Funds